 The 10 Best Games Like Celeste

 Loads of Celeste alternatives have really fun mechanics.
 These range from titles with similar technical platforming, to ones with a similar focus on narrative and character.
-These are the top games like Celeste at the moment:

-The game lets you play more casually, just getting through the game if you need to.
-However, if you want to really challenge yourself there are modes and features like Time Attack that you can focus on.
-These will give even the best platformer some trouble.
+The main appeal of Splasher is its challenging gameplay.
+This is a difficult platformer.
+The game does let you play more casually if you need to, though.
+If you want to really challenge yourself there are modes like Time Attack that you can focus on.
+These will give even the best platformer fans some trouble.

 The End is Nigh

 The visuals of the game are simple but stylized.
 They add to the overall atmosphere and create a unique world.

-This is a similar concept to Celeste’s mountain climbing.
-With the basic structure to ascend upwards being the base for different areas.
+This is a similar concept to Celeste’s mountain climbing, with the basic structure to ascend upwards being the base for different areas.

 The art style and music here add a lot and help to make Jump King a memorable experience.